hep-mh/acropolis/README.md

 The remarkable agreement between observations of the primordial light element abundances and the corresponding theoretical predictions within the standard cosmological history provides a powerful method to constrain physics beyond the standard model of particle physics (BSM).
 For a given BSM model these primordial element abundances are generally determined by (i) Big Bang Nucleosynthesis and (ii) possible subsequent disintegration processes.
 The latter potentially change the abundance values due to late-time high-energy injections which may be present in these scenarios.
 While there are a number of public codes for the first part, no such code is currently available for the second.
 Here we close this gap and present ACROPOLIS, A generiC fRamework fOr Photodisintegration Of LIght elementS.
 The widely discussed cases of decays as well as annihilations can be run without prior coding knowledge within example programs.
 Furthermore, due to its modular structure, ACROPOLIS can easily be extended also to other scenarios.

+# Changelog

+v1.1
+ - For the source terms it is now possible to specify arbitrary monochromatic and continuous contributions, meaning that the latter one is no longer limited to only final-state radiation of photons
+ - By including additional JIT compilation steps, the runtime without database files was drastically increased (by approximately a factor 15)
+ - The previously mentioned performance improvements also allowed to drop the large database files alltogether, which results in a better user experience (all database files are now part of the git repo and no additional download is required) and a significantly reduced RAM usage (~900MB -> ~20MB)
+ - Fixed a bug, which could lead to NaNs when calculating heavily suppressed spectra with E0 >> me2/(22*T)
+ - Added a unified way to print the final abundances in order to declutter the wrapper scripts.
+This makes it easier to focus on the actual important parts when learning how to use ACROPOLIS
+ - Moved from bytecode to simple text files for the remaining database file, as the former lead to unexpected behaviour on some machines
+ - Added additional info and warning messages for the users convenience

+v1.0
+ - Initial release

 # Install the dependencies

 ACROPOLIS is written in Python3.7 (remember that Python2 is dead) and depends on the following packages (older versions might work, but have not been thoroughly testes)